sighingnow/jekyll-gitbook/_pages/CRM.md

 - Click on **Open AppSource** at the top of the apps page one more time in order to navigate to AppSource.

-- Search for "webex" on the AppSource page and choose **Cisco Webex Contact Center for Microsoft Dynamics** from the list.
+- Search for "webex" on the AppSource page and choose **Webex Contact Center for Microsoft Dynamics** from the list.

 - Press **Get it now** button on the app page to install it.

-- Tick the checkbox to grant permission and press **Continue** button to proceed.

 - Select an environment, tick both checkboxes and press **Install** button to start the installation.